jimblu/MERN_CRUD-minimal-student-manager-app/README.md

 Run npm install to install required packages
 Open terminal run nodemon server.js
 Open other terminal run mongod
-Open API URL on http://localhost:4000/students to view it in the browser.

 npm test
 Launches the test runner in the interactive watch mode.